Jacob Cuyler: 1820 Settlers

-Slagtersnek Rebellion
+Slachter's Nek Rebellion

 In 1815, a farmer from the eastern border of the Cape Colony, Frederik Bezuidenhout, was summoned to appear before a magistrate's court after repeated allegations of his mistreating one of his Khoi labourers.
 Bezuidenhout resisted arrest and fled to a cave near his home where he defended himself against the soldiers sent to capture him.
 When he refused to surrender he was shot dead by one of the soldiers.

 Bezuidenhout's brother, Hans, swore revenge.
-Together with a neighbour Hendrik Prinsloo, Hans Bezuidenhout organised an uprising against the British colonial power, believed by them to be hostile towards the Afrikaner farmers.
+Together with a neighbour Hendrik Prinsloo, Hans Bezuidenhout organised an uprising against the British, believed by them to be hostile towards the Afrikaner farmers.
 On 18 November 1815, a commando of rebels met an armed force led by Jacob Glen Cuyler at Slachter's Nek.
 Negotiations failed but 20 rebels surrendered, followed by several more over the following days.
 However, some of the leaders, among whom was Hans Bezuidenhout, refused to turn themselves over to Cuyler.
 On 29 November 1815, they were attacked by colonial troops.
 Everybody but Bezuidenhout surrendered and, like his brother, Hans died while resisting arrest.

 The rebels were finally charged at Uitenhage.
-Some were cleared, others imprisoned or banished, six were sentenced to death but one of these was pardoned by the Governor, Lord Charles Somerset.
+Some were cleared, others imprisoned or banished, six were sentenced to death but one of these was pardoned by Somerset.
 On 9 March 1816 the remaining five were hanged in public at Van Aardtspos.
 Four of the nooses broke during the execution due to old ropes being used.
 The four whose ropes broke, as well as the public, pleaded for their lives but Cuyler ordered that they be hanged a second time and they were hanged one by one.
 The names of the five who were hanged were Hendrik Prinsloo, Stephanus Bothma, Abraham Bothma, Cornelius Faber and Theunis de Klerk.
 The hanging of these five caused deep resentment towards the British by the Boers.

 Commemoration

 The village of Cuylerville was established by British settlers in 1820.
 They named it in honour of Cuyler, then military commander at Fort Frederick, in recognition of the assistance he rendered them.
 There is a Cuyler Street in the city of Grahamstown.
 A toposcope and commemorative cairn in Bathurst mark the spot where Cuyler made his camp while supervising the placing of the 1820 Settlers on their locations.
 While camped here at the same time Sir Rufane Donkin chose the site for the administrative centre to be named Bathurst.
 The beacon was erected by Captain W. Bailey as an observing station during his survey of the eastern districts, 1855-1859.